ryogrid/anime-illust-image-searcher/README.md

     - Take several secs only for 1000 files and reduction from 800 to 700 dimension case (case of demo on later section)
     - But, in 340k files and from 7500 to 6000 dimension case, about 3.5 hour are taken
       - files are not for demo :)
+    - You may speed up with editing the script to be able to use GPU or some acceralator device at pytorch layer
 - $ streamlit run webui.py
   - Search app is opend on your web browser